 \section{Abstract}

-\textbf{Abstract.} In general, high order splitting methods suffer from an order reduction phenomena when applied to the time integration of partial differential equations with non-periodic boundary conditions.
-In the last decade, there were introduced several modifications to prevent the second order Strang Splitting method from such a phenomena.
+In general, high order splitting methods suffer from an order reduction phenomena when applied to the time integration of partial differential equations with non-periodic boundary conditions.
+In the last decade, there were introduced several modifications to prevent the second order Strang splitting method from such a phenomena.
 In this article, inspired by these recent corrector techniques, we introduce a splitting method of order three for a class of semilinear parabolic problems that avoids order reduction in the context of non-periodic boundary conditions.
 We give a proof for the third order convergence of the method in a simplified linear setting and confirm the result by numerical experiments.
-Moreover, we show numerically that the result also persists with a nonlinear source term.
+Moreover, we show numerically that the high order convergence persists for an order four variant of a splitting method, and also for a nonlinear source term.